 Think long term.
 A huge deciding factor will be how you are going to feel about your purchase 6 months from now.
 Will you/her still enjoy wearing the ring?
 Or will the ring end up in some obscured drawer?

 Think resale value. – There is very little demand for smaller stones of less than one carat.
-Should the need of selling your diamond arise, be prepared for the fact that you will not get a good portion of your money back.
+Should the need of selling your diamond arise, be prepared to lose a significant amount of the money paid for the ring.

 Interest payments can quickly add up if you buy on credit.